MGXlab/phap/docs/output/output.md

 All output is stored under a `results` directory within the main workdir.
 Results are stored per sample according to the sample ids you provided in the sample sheet.
 For each sample, results for each tool are stored in directories named after the tool.
 An example looks like this:

 ```
 $ tree -L2 results/A
 results/A
 ├── all_predictions.tsv
 ├── lca.tsv
+├── crispropendb
+│   ├── predictions.tsv
+│   └── raw.txt
 ├── htp
+│   ├── predictions.tsv
+│   └── raw.txt
+├── phist
+│   ├── common_kmers.csv
 │   ├── predictions.tsv
 │   └── raw.txt
 ├── rafah